bt-koch/ML-in-Economics/README.md

 The data corresponds to the data source provided by the author of the original paper and was downloaded from [figshare.com](https://figshare.com/articles/dataset/dataframe_csv/11593899).

-to do - describe type of var in paper (binary etc)

 ## Models

-This project compares the traditional econometric approach of logit regression (with least absolute shrinkage and selection operator) to an implementation of random forest to build an early warning system signalling risk of fiscal stress.
+This project compares the traditional econometric approach of logit regression (with least absolute shrinkage and selection operator, LASSO) to an implementation of random forest to build an early warning system signalling risk of fiscal stress.

 ## Results

-describe key take aways
+The model based on the random forest algorithm achieved an average of sensitivity and specificity of 77-79%, therefore outperforming the model based logit LASSO with an average of sensitivity and specificity of 71-73%.
+However, according to the paper of [Barbara Jarmulska (2020)](https://www.ecb.europa.eu/pub/pdf/scpwps/ecb.wp2408~aa6b05aed7.en.pdf), the prediction accuracy drops by around 10\% when trying to predict the first occurrence of a fiscal stress episode.
+However, the proposed models can still be helpful, since the objective of an early warning model is not to forecast a fiscal crisis, but rather to warn from a heightened level of vulnerability.
+Therefore, it is still worth to further develop these models.

 ## About